How To Grow Carolina Reaper Peppers From Seed to Harvest

 How Spicy Are Carolina Reapers?

-If you love spicy food, Carolina reaper peppers are some of the fieriest peppers you can get your hands on.
+The reaper has an average of 1.64 million Scoville heat units (compare that to 3,000-8,000 SHU for your average jalapeño).
 Carolina reapers have such a high concentration of capsaicin that they far surpass other superhots, such as the ghost pepper.

 How To Grow Carolina Reapers

 While most pepper varieties are fairly easy to grow, the Carolina reaper has a few unique requirements.
 For one, the plants can take up to 5 months to produce ripe peppers after transplanting outdoors.
+This long season means planting indoors to give the plants as much time as possible to mature.

-Another consideration to make is the potential danger to those who don’t know about your mad scientist project in the yard.
+Another consideration to make is the potential danger to those who don’t know about your mad scientist project in the backyard.
 Definitely keep these plants away from any youngsters that might find their way into your garden.

 Planting Carolina Reaper Seeds